F1 Track Stats: Japanese Grand Prix at Suzuka

 Michael Schumacher has taken the most victories at the track, having won here six times.

-There are four previous winners of the Japanese Grand Prix on the 2023 grid.
-Lewis Hamilton has the most wins of the current field at Suzuka, with four, while Fernando Alonso, Valtteri Bottas and Max Verstappen have each taken a single victory at the track.
+There are four previous winners of the Japanese Grand Prix on the 2025 grid.
+Lewis Hamilton has the most wins of the current field at Suzuka, with four, while Max Verstappen has won the last three Suzuka races.
+Fernando Alonso and Valtteri Bottas have each taken a single victory at the track.

-Mika Hakkinen, Michael Schumacher, Sebastian Vettel and Lewis Hamilton are the four drivers to have taken back-to-back victories at the Suzuka track.
-Michael Schumacher is the only driver to have taken more than two consecutive victories here, having won three times in a row in 2000, 2001 and 2002.
+Mika Hakkinen, Michael Schumacher, Sebastian Vettel, Lewis Hamilton and Max Verstappen are the five drivers who’ve taken back-to-back victories at the Suzuka track.
+Michael Schumacher and Max Verstappen are the only driver to have taken more than two consecutive victories here, Schumacher won three times in a row in 2000, 2001 and 2002, while Verstappen has won the last three races at teh track.

 German drivers have 11 victories at Suzuka, more than any other nation.